JordanAdams/Dim-The-Lights/readme.md

 **classes** - Any additional classes to apply to the element.
 Accepts an array of strings such as ['rounded', 'shadow', 'red_border'].

 **softBg** - Adds blur and roundness to the background to achieve a softer feel.
-Accepts true/flase and defaults to true.
+Accepts true/flase and defaults to false.

 ##Issues & Bugs